-Open Channel - A conveyance channel that is not enclosed.
+Open Channel - A Conveyance Channel that is not enclosed.

-Outfall - "Point source" as described in 40 CFR § 122.2 at the point where the Municipality's storm sewer system discharges to surface waters of the Commonwealth.
+Outfall - "Point Source" as described in 40 CFR § 122.2 at the point where the Township's Storm Sewer system Discharges to Waters of the Commonwealth.

-Outflow - The flow exiting the stormwater management facility and/or BMP.
+Outflow - The flow exiting the Stormwater Management Facility and/or BMP.

-Outlet - Points of water disposal to a stream, river, lake, tidewater, or artificial drain.
+Outlet - Points of water disposal to a Stream, river, lake, tidewater, or artificial drain.

-Parent Tract - The parcel of land from which a land development or subdivision originates, determined from the date of municipal adoption of this Ordinance.
+Parent Tract - The parcel of land from which a Land Development or Subdivision originates, determined from the date of Township adoption of this chapter.